2u841r/PreventSupabaseProjectPause/README.md

 # PreventSupabaseProjectPause

 1. Visit your supabase project and get SUPABASE_URL, SUPABASE_KEY (SUPABASE_ANON_KEY)
-(for this, you have to click on <kbd> Connect </kbd> and click on App Framework (and click astro for 100% match for code below), then copy env)
+(for this, you have to click on <kbd> Connect </kbd> and click on App Framework then copy env.
 2. Visit [Deno Deploy](https://dash.deno.com/account/overview) and click on New Playgroud.
 3. click on this icon

 <img width="538" height="72" alt="image" src="https://github.com/user-attachments/assets/e543d0b2-cca5-48d3-bd0d-4d53393d3087" />

 and add ENV values.
+1. SUPABASE_URL1 2.
+SUPABASE_KEY1

-4. use this code - (but don't forget to adjust your env variable keys). these is 2 project alive with this code
+4. use this code - (but don't forget to adjust your env variable keys). this is for 2 project alive with this code. if you have one project- then delete const supabase2 = createClient() and logTime(supabase2, "Database 2"),

 ```ts
 import { createClient } from "jsr:@supabase/supabase-js@2";